elasticio/api-docs/source/index.md

 Parameter| Required | Description
 --------- | -----------| -----------
-execution_type | yes | meta_model, select_model or verify_credentials
-action_or_trigger | yes | The name of action or trigger on the connector which the execution will be done for model_method | no | Optional name of the method to execute on the specified connectors action or trigger component | yes | Specifies the name(id) of the connector to be executed accountId | yes | The account id setup for the connector
+executionType | yes | getMetaModel, selectModel or verifyCredentials component | yes | Specifies the name(id) of the connector to be executed actionOrTrigger | no | The name of action or trigger from connector (for getMetaModel or selectModel) accountId | no | Account id (for getMetaModel or selectModel) accountData | no | Account data (only for verifyCredentials) modelMethod | no | Name of the method (only for selectModel) cfg | no | Additional parameters (for getMetaModel or selectModel)

 ### Returns